Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/storage/sample1_data_lifecycle/README.md

 ## 1. Solution Overview

-With wide scale adaptation of Infrastructure As Code (IAC), many a times we would need to create storage accounts and corresponding entities dynamically using Infra As Code (IAC) Scripts.

-This solution demonstrates how we can create data storage accounts, containers and data lifecycle rules in Azure using Terraform scripting.
+The purpose of this solution is to demonstrate the creation of Azure storage accounts/containers and configuring the data lifecycle rules at scale using Terraform based IaC templates.

-The solution is flexible,extensible and scalable to accommodate any number of storage accounts, containers and data life cycle rules.
+The solution takes details about the storage accounts, containers and lifecycle rules as JSON configuration and apply it in a loop which makes it flexible, extensible and scalable to accommodate any number of storage accounts, containers and data life cycle rules.

 ### 1.1.
 Scope